-Aging Equipment: Printers and copiers are not like wine and cheese – they do not get better with age.
+Printers and copiers are not like wine and cheese – they do not get better with age.
 Though the lifespan of these devices vary slightly by model, overall usage, and care given, experts recommend replacing your printers and copiers generally after 5 years to take advantage of the innovation in new models.
 This is because the advancements in the newer model’s technological benefits outweigh the total cost of owning older machines.

-Lack of security: As hackers become more adept at accessing remote machines so does the engineers behind newer office printers and copiers.
+As hackers become more adept at accessing remote machines so does the engineers behind newer office printers and copiers.
 A report by IDC showed that 35 percent of all security breaches could be traced back to unsecured printers.
 Modern security features to look for are password protection, encrypted hard drives, and secure scan and fax options.
 For healthcare industries these features are especially important as HIPAA regulations require heavy security measures.
-Check to be sure your devices are secure no matter their age by downloading our free security checklist.
+Check to be sure your devices are secure no matter their age by downloading our free printer security checklist.

-Accumulating costs: It’s easy for the price tag of a new printer and copier to overshadow the overall costs that your current machinery is costing your business.
+It’s easy for the price tag of a new printer and copier to overshadow the overall costs that your current machinery is costing your business.
 However, an aging device requires more maintenance and replacement parts become more expensive to obtain.
 Adding to that the fact that older models typically have higher toner and energy consumption than newer devices, the benefits of replacing your machines will easily outweigh the upkeep needed to keep your current devices functional.

-Hindering business goals: If you are in the process of expanding your business or experiencing growth, you should be considering investing in new office equipment that can keep up with your demands and performance goals.
+If you are in the process of expanding your business or experiencing growth, you should be considering investing in new office equipment that can keep up with your demands and performance goals.
 A slow or high maintenance printer or copier takes time away from your team members and the documents produced will most likely not match your output expectations in volume, speed, and quality.